Piyush3079/Piyush3079.github.io/_posts/2018-04-13-welcome-to-git.md

 $ ssh-add ~/.ssh/id_rsa
 ```
 Getting ssh key: `cat ~/.ssh/id_rsa.pub`<br />
+After running above script copy your ssh key.
 Now login to your github account.
 Go to __Settings->SSH and GPG keys->New SSH Key__.
-Add desired title for the ssh key and the aste you ssh key and click on Add SSH Key.<br/>
+Add desired title for the ssh key and then paste the copied ssh key to the 2nd input box and click on Add SSH Key.<br/>
 After successfull addition of the ssh key, you key will be shown up in the __SSH and GPG Keys__ section.